 The more frequent neuropathic pain models in adult studies, i.e. post-herpetic, diabetic polyneuropathy and post-stroke pains are very rare in children.
-Neuropathic pain in children and adolescents represents a heterogeneous group of pain with various aetiologies.
-The most frequent are traumatic neuropathic pain, phantom pain, obstetrical brachio-plexus lesion and post anti-neoplastic treatment pain (e.g. vincristine).
+Neuropathic pain in children and adolescent represents a heterogeneous group of pain with various aetiologies.
+The more frequent are traumatic neuropathic pain, phantom pain, obstetrical brachio-plexus lesion and post anti-neoplastic treatment pain (e.g. vincristine).
 There is a lack of epidemiological data to estimate the prevalence of those pains in children, even if overall they are not very rare.
 Even without a full knowledge of maturation of the CNS, it is not expected that there is a difference in mechanism of neuropathic pain between adults and adolescents.

-In view of the heterogeneicity of neuropathic pain in children and adolescents, it is recognised that clinical development might be difficult.
-Nevertheless, pharmacokinetic data in children and adolescents will be required for a medicinal product authorised for neuropathic pain in adults.
+In view of the heterogeneicity of neuropathic pain in children and adolescent, it is recognised that clinical development might be difficult.
+When sufficient information to demonstrate efficacy and safety in paediatric patients cannot be obtained, pharmacokinetic data may form the bases of the dose recommendations in children, if proper justified.

-Furthermore, investigation of efficacy of a product in common adult/children models (e.g. phantom pain) in adults and children is encouraged in order to better know how efficacy data can be extrapolated from adults to children or from one model to another.
+Furthermore, investigation of efficacy of a product in models common to both adults and children (e.g. phantom pain) is encouraged where possible in order to better know how efficacy data can be extrapolated from adults to children or from one model to another.